navikt/kafka-sandbox/README.md

 docker-compose-configurations between tests and handles port assignments and other boring details automatically.
 It also ensures that the Docker resources have unique names that should not conflict with other containers.
-It requires the `docker-compose` command to function, but has no other dependencies.
-A basic Kafka docker-compose configuration is stored in `src/test/resources/DockerComposeKafkaEnv.yml`, which is used by `KafkaSandboxTest`.
+It requires the `docker compose` command to function, but has no other dependencies.
+A basic compose configuration for Kafka services is stored in `src/test/resources/DockerComposeKafkaEnv.yml`, which is used by `KafkaSandboxTest`.

 See example of usage in `KafkaSandboxTest`.

-### Tips to clean up ephemeral Docker containers and networks
+## Tips to clean up ephemeral Docker containers and networks

 When developing unit tests, sometimes things go awry and the Docker containers comprising the temporary Kafka environments are not cleaned up.
 Here are a few